DanielYaakov1/shopping-app/README.md

 The frontend of the app is built using the React framework, which allows for building complex user interfaces using a component-based approach.
 The backend of the app is built using the Node.js framework, which allows for building fast and scalable server-side applications.

 Setup
-To run the app locally, you will need to have Node.js and npm (the Node.js package manager) installed on your machine.
+To run the app locally, you will need to have Node.js and npm (the Node.js package manager) installed on your machine..

 Clone the repository: git clone https://github.com/<username>/shopping-app.git Install the dependencies: npm install